Osku Heinonen

-Osku Simana Heinonen (born 4 September 1992) is a Finnish basketball player for Tampereen Pyrintö of the Korisliiga, where he has won 2014 Finnish championship.
+Osku Simana Heinonen (born 4 September 1992) is a Finnish basketball player for Helsinki Seagulls of the Finnish Korisliiga.
+In 2014, he won the Finnish championship with Tampereen Pyrintö.
 Alongside Finnish competitions, Heinonen represented Pyrintö in EuroChallenge and Baltic Basketball League.
 He has also represented Pyrintö's reserve team and Kouvot.

+Club career

-Heinonen has also played in Finland's national youth teams.
-He injured his knee in February 2014 and therefore missed the end of the season.
+Heinonen injured his knee in February 2014 and therefore missed the end of the season.

 Pyrintö achieved national silver medals in 2016 losing to Kouvot at the finals.
 In June 2016 Heinonen signed a one-year contract with Kouvot.
 In June 2017 he returned to Pyrintö.

+In June 2023, Heinonen signed with Haukar of the Icelandic Úrvalsdeild karla.
+On 26 October, he scored 29 points, including nine three pointers, in a win against Hamar.

+On 24 March 2024, Heinonen signed with San Giobbe of the Italian Serie A2.

+On 27 July 2024, Heinonen signed with JuveCaserta of the Italian Serie B.

+National team career

+Heinonen has played for Finland's national youth teams.